-3. Click on Connect and follow the instructions to enable the integration.
+4. In order to set up the Stripe integration, you have to click on Connect and follow the instructions to enable the integration.

 If the Reference ID is enabled on your online form, you’ll also find it in your Stripe account, in the Transactions → Payments section, under Description.
 You may use this workaround to track your transactions.

 Important NoteThe Reference ID prefix can contain up to 9 characters.

 Note that the minimum recurrence period for Stripe is one month.

 To test out the integration without having to do real transactions, follow these steps:

 2. Click Connect.